rfww/EventTrojan/README.md

 ### Visualization

-Training can be visualized by calling tensorboard
+Training can be visualized by calling tensorboard:

     tensorboard --logdir log/iet